-I continued to find self-love, and strengthen this resolve within myself.
+I continued to cultivate self-love, and strengthen this resolve within myself.

 Self-love is absolutely huge.
 Once you really develop a strong foundation of self-love, you are able to meet any kind of challenge in your life from a completely different, much more empowered place.